 BACKGROUND

 Hepatic neuroendocrine neoplasm (hNEN) is a highly heterogeneous tumor.
 The exact identification of the source and malignant degree of hNEN is important.
-However the research report on imaging diagnosis of hNEN is lacked.
-There is no experience in identifying hNEN and hepatocellular carcinoma (HCC), among different sources and malignant degrees of hNEN.
+However, there is a lack of information regarding diagnosis of hNEN with imaging.
+In addition, no studies have compared the imaging between hNEN and hepatocellular carcinoma (HCC) and among different sources and malignant degrees of hNEN.

 AIM

-To analyze the ultrasound characteristics between hNEN and HCC, among different sources and malignant degrees of hNEN.
+To compare the ultrasound characteristics between hNEN and HCC and among different sources and malignant degrees of hNEN.

 METHODS

 A total of 55 patients with hNEN were recruited and defined as the hNEN group.
-Among them, 35 cases of hepatic neuroendocrine tumor (hNET) were defined as hNET group.
-Twenty cases of hepatic neuroendocrine carcinoma (hNEC) were defined as hNEC group.
-Among the 55 lesions, 29 were transferred from the pancreas, 20 were from the gastrointestinal tract, and 6 were from other sites.
-Totally 55 patients with HCC were recruited and defined as HCC group.
-The characteristic differences of B-mode ultrasound and contrast-enhanced ultrasound (CEUS) between hNEN and HCC, among different sources and malignant degrees of hNEN were compared.
+Among them, 35 cases of hNET were defined as the hNET group.
+Twenty cases of hepatic neuroendocrine carcinoma (hNEC) were defined as the hNEC group.
+Among the 55 lesions, 29 were transferred from the pancreas, 20 were from the gastrointestinal tract, and six were from other sites.
+In total, 55 patients with HCC were recruited and defined as the HCC group.
+The characteristic differences of B-mode ultrasound and contrast-enhanced ultrasound (CEUS) between hNEN and HCC and among different sources and malignant degrees of hNEN were compared.

 RESULTS

-In the hNEN group, the proportion of multiple liver lesions, unclear borders, and high echo lesions were higher than those in the HCC group.
+In the hNEN group, the proportions of multiple liver lesions, unclear borders, and high echo lesions were higher than those in the HCC group.
 The proportions of non-uniform echo and peripheral acoustic halo were lower than those in the HCC group (P < 0.05).
-The washout to iso-enhancement time and washout to hypo-enhancement time was lower than those in the HCC group (P < 0.05).
+The washout to iso-enhancement time and washout to hypo-enhancement time were lower than those in the HCC group (P < 0.05).
 The characteristics of B-ultrasound and CEUS among different sources of hNEN were similar, and the differences were not statistically significant (P > 0.05).
-The differences of B-mode ultrasound characteristics between hNET and hNEC were similar.
-The proportion of low enhancement at portal venous phase, non-uniform enhancement forms, and combined tumor vasculature in the hNEC group was larger than those in the hNEN group (P < 0.05).
+B-mode ultrasound characteristics of hNET and hNEC were similar.
+The proportions of low enhancement at portal venous phase, non-uniform enhancement forms, and combined tumor vasculature in the hNEC group were larger than those in the hNEN group (P < 0.05).

 CONCLUSION

-Compared with HCC, hNEN showed multiple intrahepatic lesions, uniform high echo, uniform high enhancement at arterial phase and rapid washout.
-The low enhancement at portal venous phase, overall non-uniform enhancement form and the proportion of combined tumor vasculature in hNEC are larger than hNET.
+Compared with HCC, hNEN showed multiple intrahepatic lesions, uniform high echo, uniform high enhancement at arterial phase, and rapid washout.
+Low enhancement at portal venous phase, overall non-uniform enhancement form, and the proportion of combined tumor vasculature in hNEC were larger than those in hNET.

 Key words: Hepatic neuroendocrine neoplasm; Hepatic neuroendocrine tumor; Hepatic neuroendocrine carcinoma; B-ultrasound; Contrast-enhanced ultrasound